Skip to content

 FCM Step 3.
 Provision application with support code

-Provisioning your application with the support code to receive the FCM Push Notifications is easy.
-You'll need to acquire a configuration file google-services.json from the FCM console, and add it to your project.
+Provisioning your application with the support code to receive FCM push notifications is straightforward.
+You'll need to acquire a configuration file google-services.json from the FCM console and add it to your project.

-You can add Firebase to your app either semi-automatically using Android Studio, or manually following this step-by-step official guide.
-In brief, to perform manual setup, you first need to register your application in the firebase console.
+You can add Firebase to your app either semi-automatically using Android Studio, or manually by following the official setup guide.
+For manual setup, register your application in the Firebase console.
 If your project already uses FCM, the console will prompt you to import it as a new Firebase Cloud Messaging project.
-Register your application using the console, and download relevant google-services.json into your project’s main folder.
+Register your application using the console and download google-services.json into your project's main folder.

-Sample SDK projects sinch-rtc-sample-push and sinch-rtc-sample-video-push will require you to supply your own google-services.json in order to be built.
-In the absence of this file, gradle will show a relevant error with explanation and relevant links and stop the build.
-That google-services.json file is the main mean of automatization of support of Firebase services to your app.
-Android Studio’s plugin com.google.gms.google-services parses and adds relevant resources and permissions to your applications manifest automatically.
+Sample SDK projects sinch-rtc-sample-push and sinch-rtc-sample-video-push require your own google-services.json to build.
+Without this file, Gradle will show an explanatory error and stop the build.
+The google-services.json file automates Firebase setup for your app.
+Android Studio's plugin com.google.gms.google-services parses it and adds relevant resources and permissions to your application's manifest automatically.

 FCM Step 4.
 Acquire FCM push configuration